CHAMPIONSHIPS (2): 2016 (GNAC), 2017 (GNAC)

 Dubois was tabbed as the Monks' head coach prior to the start of the 2014 season.

-In 2016, Coach Dubois led the Monks to what was arguably the finest season in the 27-year history of the Saint Joseph's men's soccer program.
+2016: Coach Dubois led the Monks to one of the best season in the 27-year history of the Saint Joseph's men's soccer program in 2016.
 In just his third season – and just two years removed from a 5-15 campaign – Dubois guided the Royal Blue to the top seed in the GNAC Tournament, a GNAC Championship, an NCAA Tournament berth, and the first NCAA tourney victory in team history.

 Last fall, Saint Joseph's posted a 15-2-6 overall record with an 8-0-1 mark in conference play en route to earning the #1 seed in the GNAC Tournament.
 In the postseason, the Monks defeated Mount Ida and Suffolk to advance to the championship game and defeated Norwich in PK's to clinch the program’s third NCAA Tournament berth.